trapexit/mergerfs/mkdocs/docs/config/passthrough.md

   requests being sent to `mergerfs` there is little reason to have larger message sizes since the only other message larger than 1 page, directory reading, currently has a small fixed buffer size.
-* parallel-direct-writes: Not only is `direct-io` and `passthrough` mutually exclusive but since `mergerfs` no longer receives write requests in passthrough mode then there is no parallel writes possible.
+* parallel-direct-writes: Not only is `direct-io` and `passthrough.io` mutually exclusive but since `mergerfs` no longer receives write requests in passthrough mode then there is no parallel writes possible.
 * [cache.writeback](cache.md): FUSE's writeback caching is
-  incompatible with `passthrough`.
-If `cache.writeback=true` when enabling `passthrough` it will be reset to `false`.
+  incompatible with `passthrough.io`.
+If `cache.writeback=true` when
+  enabling `passthrough.io` it will be reset to `false`.
-* [cache.files](cache.md): Must be enabled for `passthrough` to work.
-When `cache.files=off` FUSE's `direct-io` mode is enabled which overrides `passthrough.` Meaning `cache.files` should be set to `partial`, `full` or `auto-full` to use `passthrough`.
-If `cache.files` is set to `off` when using `passthrough` it will reset it to `auto-full`.
+* [cache.files](cache.md): Must be enabled for `passthrough.io` to
+  work.
+When `cache.files=off` FUSE's `direct-io` mode is enabled which overrides `passthrough.io`.
+Meaning `cache.files` should be set to `partial`, `full` or `auto-full` to use `passthrough.io`.
+If `cache.files` is set to `off` when using `passthrough.io` it will reset it to `auto-full`.

-Technically `mergerfs` has the ability to choose options like `passthrough`, `direct-io`, and page caching independently for every file opened.
+Technically `mergerfs` has the ability to choose options like `passthrough.io`, `direct-io`, and page caching independently for every file opened.
 However, at the moment there is no use case for picking and choosing which to enable outside `cache.files=per-process` (which is largely unnecessary on Linux v6.6 and above.
 See [direct-io-allow-mmap](options.md)) If such a use case arises please [reach out to the author](../support.md) to discuss.

-Unlike [preload.so](../tooling.md#preloadso), `passthrough` will work for any software interacting with `mergerfs`.
-However, `passthrough` requires Linux v6.9 or above to work.
+Unlike [preload.so](../tooling.md#preloadso), `passthrough.io` will
+work for any software interacting with `mergerfs`.
+However, `passthrough.io` requires Linux v6.9 or above to work.

 **NOTE:** This feature will **ONLY** work if `mergerfs` is running as `root` as currently only `root` is allowed to leverage the kernel feature.

-**NOTE:** If a file has been opened and `passthrough` enabled, while that file is open, if another open request is made `mergerfs` must also enable `passthrough` for the second open request.
+**NOTE:** If a file has been opened and `passthrough.io` enabled, while that file is open, if another open request is made `mergerfs` must also enable `passthrough.io` for the second open request.
 This is a limitation of how the passthrough feature works.
-Though there is no known usecase where this is useful.

-**NOTE:** In order to add `passthrough` feature to `mergerfs` it was necessary to remove the "feature" where mergerfs could open the same file on different branches.
+**NOTE:** In order to add `passthrough.io` feature to `mergerfs` it was necessary to remove the "feature" where mergerfs could open the same file on different branches.
 Such as using `func.open=rand` and having multiple files at the same relative path across different branches.
-This "feature" was very very rarely used and it was impossible to support `passthrough` without changing the behavior.
+This "feature" was very very rarely used and it was impossible to support `passthrough.io` without changing that behavior.

 ## Alternatives